 - 17.1 All parents and carers of pupils at Meadowfield School are considered to be our partners.
-Staff will support parents and carers so that they are empowered to: - Recognise and fulfil their responsibilities as parents and play an active and valued role in their pupil's education - > Have knowledge of their pupil's entitlement within the SEND framework - Make their views known about how their child is educated - Have access to information, advice and support during assessment and any related decision-making processes about special educational provision. - 17.2 To make communications effective staff at Meadowfield School will: - Acknowledge and draw on parental knowledge and expertise in relation to their child - > Focus on the pupil's strengths as well as areas of additional need - Recognise the personal and emotional investment of parents and be aware of their feelings - Ensure that parents understand procedures, are aware of how to access support in preparing their contributions, and are given documents to be discussed well before meetings - Respect the validity of differing perspectives and seek constructive ways of reconciling different viewpoints - Respect the differing needs parents themselves may have, such as a disability, or communication and linguistic barriers - > Recognise the need for flexibility in the timing and structure of meetings
+We will continue to ensure that we uphold the standards of 'Leading parent partnership' award.
+Staff will support parents and carers so that they are empowered to: - Recognise and fulfil their responsibilities as parents and play an active and valued role in their pupil's education - ➤ Have knowledge of their pupil's entitlement within the SEND framework

+- Make their views known about how their child is educated - Have access to information, advice and support during assessment and any related decision-making processes about special educational provision.

+17.2 To make communications effective staff at Meadowfield School will:

+- Acknowledge and draw on parental knowledge and expertise in relation to their child - > Focus on the pupil's strengths as well as areas of additional need - Recognise the personal and emotional investment of parents and be aware of their feelings - Ensure that parents understand procedures, are aware of how to access support in preparing their contributions, and are given documents to be discussed well before meetings - Respect the validity of differing perspectives and seek constructive ways of reconciling different viewpoints - Respect the differing needs parents themselves may have, such as a disability, or communication and linguistic barriers - Recognise the need for flexibility in the timing and structure of meetings